brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

 for a daemon that’s really designed as a mouse driver, not a keyboard driver.

 A quick experiment suggested that gpm doesn’t know to select the correct baud rate for the Twiddler
 (though, confusingly enough, gpm `does mention the correct baud rate in a source code comment <https://github.com/telmich/gpm/blob/1fd19417b8a4dd9945347e98dfa97e4cfd798d77/src/headers/twiddler.h#L4>`_), so I wasn’t able to get gpm working with the Twiddler even for typing at the Linux console.

+But there is an alternative to gpm.
-Happily, it appears that a single lone copy still exists of the open source Linux drivers I remember using originally, though they required a bit more searching: the old MIT Wearable Computing site’s
+Happily, it appears that a single lone copy still exists of the open-source Linux drivers I remember using originally, though they required a bit more searching: the old MIT Wearable Computing site’s
 `Keyboards page <https://www.media.mit.edu/wearables/lizzy/keyboards.html>`_